hai-vr/documentation/docs/research/other/collision-effects.md

 The way I have designed the damage networking in my world is through the use of many player pools (now known as Player Objects, in this case non-persistent ones).

-- Each player gets their own set of Manual Sync for each specialized *"packet"* it needs to send.
+- Each player gets their own set of Manual Sync objects, one for each specialized *"packet"* it needs to send.
 - To damage an object, players would submit a packet containing all the individual pieces of damage instances this player has dealt since last serialization.
 - Everyone receives that packet and applies the damage.
 - The default network owner (also known as master) would track the actual health of these objects, and makes sure everyone else agrees on the actual health of the object.